guettli/programming-guidelines/README.md

 ### Cache for ever or don't cache at all

+Caching is like a fale friend or a drug.
+It makes you happy today, but in the long run it brings you headache.

+Caching is easy, but cache invalidation is hard.

+That's why the pattern "cache for every" is handy: You don't need to invalidate anything.

 > [Two Hard Things](https://martinfowler.com/bliki/TwoHardThings.html): There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton